TeklemariamFekade/product_List/README.md

-****Product Management System (CRUD Operations)****************************- README This is a simple product management system implemented in PHP that allows you to perform CRUD (Create, Read, Update, Delete) operations on products.
+****Product Management System (CRUD Operations)****************************- README This is a simple product management system implemented in PHP.

 Features
-Create new products with details such as name, price, and quantity.
+- Create new products with details such as name, price, and quantity and description.
-Read and display a list of all products in the system.
+- Read and display a list of all products in the system.
-Update the details of existing products.
+- Update the details of existing products.
-Delete products from the system.
+- Delete products from the system.
 Requirements
 PHP version 7.0 or higher.
 MySQL database.